Elsayed91/xbox_de_project/readme.md

 </div>

-The architecture of the project is designed to collect, process, and analyze data related to Xbox in a periodic fashion.
+The project's architecture is designed to periodically gather, process, and analyze data related to Xbox.
+The flowchart below provides a simplified overview:

-A simplified overview of the project's architecture can be summarized in the flow chart below.

 ```mermaid
 flowchart LR